Now Accepting 2021 Submissions

 Due to the COVID-19 pandemic, our office will be accepting submissions digitally.

-- June 18th - The winner's artwork must be received in Washington, D.C.
+- TBD - The winners' artwork must be received in Somerville, NJ or Washington, D.C.

-- July 22nd - The Congressional Art Competition Reception in Washington, D.C.
+- TBD - The Congressional Art Competition Reception

 Proposed dates are subject to change.

 Click here to view updated rules and regulations for 2020.

 Questions?
 Please email NJ07ArtCompetition@mail.house.gov with “Congressional Art Competition” in the subject line.

 Each spring, a nation-wide high school arts competition is sponsored by the Members of the U.S. House of Representatives.
 The Artistic Discovery Contest is an opportunity to recognize and encourage the artistic talent in the nation, as well as in our congressional district.

 The Artistic Discovery Contest is open to all high school students in the District.
 The over-all winner of our district's competition will be displayed for one year in the U.S. Capitol.
 The exhibit in Washington will also include artwork from other contest winners nation-wide.